-This Fund is formed with contributions from both employees and employers, which are distributed as follows:

-- Employers will contribute 0.5% of the annual income before taxes: and - The employees will contribute 0.5% of their monthly gross remuneration.
+This Fund is formed with contributions from both employees and employers, which are distributed as follows: - Employers will contribute 0.5% of the annual income before taxes. - The employees will contribute 0.5% of their monthly gross remuneration.
 The employer's contributions are paid before taxes and, therefore, are expenses deductible in the respective fiscal year.

-The entities that develop mining activities are obligated to contract a Complementary Insurance for Hazardous Work (Seguro Complementario de Trabajo de Riesgo - SCTR) and assume the cost of the premium and/or contributions.
-This insurance covers the risks presented by hazardous activities, since there is a greater risk of suffering illnesses or accidents.

-The mining company can contract a professional hazard insurance with EsSalud1 or a Health Maintenance Organization (Entidad Prestadora de Salud - EPS).

-Furthermore, with regard to economic benefits, the employer can choose between affiliation with the ONP2 or with a private insurance company for the following benefits: (i) survivors' pension, (ii) disability pension and (iii) funeral expenses.
+The entities that develop mining activities are obligated to contract an additional Complementary Insurance for Hazardous Work (Seguro Complementario de Trabajo de Riesgo - SCTR) and assume the cost of the premium and/or contributions.
+This insurance covers the risks presented by hazardous activities, since there is a greater risk of suffering illnesses or accidents, and is added to the workers remuneration.
+The current rate for Mining exploration is Risk IV level, with a net rate of 1.83%.
+Source: ESSALUD.
+The mining company can contract professional hazard insurance with EsSalud or a Health Maintenance Organization (Entidad Prestadora de Salud - EPS).
+Furthermore, with regard to economic benefits, the employer can choose between affiliation with the SNP or with a private insurance company for the following benefits: (i) survivors' pension, (ii) disability pension and (iii) funeral expenses.

-1 Seguro Social de Salud - EsSalud: institution of social security in health, committed to the integral attention of the needs of the insured population.

-2 Oficina de Normalización Previsional - ONP; public technical and specialized organization of the economy and finance Sector, which is responsible for the administration of the National Pension System.

-Foreign trade

-General Procedure "Temporary admission for re exportation in the same condition" version 6

-The version 6 of the Temporary admission regime was published in October 2020.
-The following, among other topics, were include and modified:

-Inclusion of electronic notifications and communications: the utilization for foreign trade operators and intervenient operators of the Customs Corporate Electronic Box (CECA) through the Electronic User Box (CEU) to send electronic documents to the Customs Administration.
+Foreign trade General Procedure "Temporary admission for re exportation in the same condition" version 6 The version 6 of the Temporary admission regime was published in October 2020.
+The following, among other topics, were include and modified: Inclusion of electronic notifications and communications: the utilization for foreign trade operators and intervenient operators of the Customs Corporate Electronic Box (CECA) through the Electronic User Box (CEU) to send electronic documents to the Customs Administration.
 Also, the creation of the SUNAT Virtual Front Desk, thus, the foreign trade operator and intervenient operator can submit documents to the Customs Administration and be notified in the same channel.
 Version 6 has modified the term of the regularization in cases of early clearance now is before the arrival of the transport and in deferred clearance is after the arrival of the transport, also in case of deferred clearance is possible to request an extension within 15 calendar days following the date of completion of the unloading of goods.

-The Procedure for the Extraction and Analysis of samples of metallic mineral concentrates

-According the Superintendence Resolution No. 202-2020/ SUNAT, published in November 2020, it has been modified the procedure.
-The following, among other topics, were stated:

-- Sample extraction during customs clearance. - Issuance of chemical bulletins in 72 hours. - Certificate of receipt of samples and counter samples. - Acceptance of suggestions by SUNAT
+The Procedure for the Extraction and Analysis of samples of metallic mineral concentrates According to the Superintendence Resolution No. 202-2020/SUNAT, published in November 2020, the procedure has been modified.
+The following, among other topics, were stated: - Sample extraction during customs clearance. - Issuance of chemical bulletins in 72 hours. - Certificate of receipt of samples and counter samples. - Acceptance of suggestions by SUNAT.

-Amendment to the Specific Procedure Physical Examination: Extraction and Analysis of samples

-According to the Superintendence Resolution No. 202-2020/SUNAT, published in November 2020, the procedure has been modified.
-The following, among other topics, were stated:

-It has established that the owner, consignee or the customs dispatcher can perform the physical examination of the goods prior the Customs Declaration is file, taking into consideration the provision stated in the General Procedure of "Cargo Manifest" and in the aforementioned procedure.
+Amendment to the Specific Procedure Physical Examination: Extraction and Analysis of samples According to the Superintendence Resolution No. 202-2020/SUNAT, published in November 2020, it has been modified.
+The following, among other topics, were stated: It has established that the owner, consignee or the customs dispatcher can perform the physical examination of the goods prior the Customs Declaration is file, taking into consideration the provision stated in the General Procedure of "Cargo Manifest" and in the aforementioned procedure.
 Additionally, the Customs Official may adopt the necessary actions, such as taking photographs or videos, withdrawal of catalogs and documents with technical information, extraction of samples, among others, leaving a record of these actions in the "act of physical examination of official letter", noting that said act is not applicable to the import regime for consumption.